munificent/craftinginterpreters/book/hash-tables.md

 our load factor.
 Because we grow the array as soon as it gets close to being full, we know there will always be empty buckets.

-We return directly from within the loop, yielding a pointer to the found entry so the caller can either insert something into it or read from it.
+We return directly from within the loop, yielding a pointer to the found Entry so the caller can either insert something into it or read from it.
 Way back in `tableSet()`, the function that first kicked this off, we store the new entry in that returned bucket and we're done.